Get Instant Relief From Tooth Pain in Upland

 - accident or injury to teeth or mouth

-At Alta Dental Care, we understand how painful these situations can be.
+At My Dentist Upland, we understand how painful these situations can be.
 Our skilled oral surgeon dentist can provide expert tooth extractions.
 Whether it be an acute emergency or chronic condition.
 You can rest assured you will be in good care with our experienced dentist.

 Dr. Zaveri did an outstanding job on my implant.
 It was an amazing experience.
 I highly recommend him.
 Kudos to his staff for their excellent customer service.